lykamarcelino/team05_unr_react_app/README.md

 ## Project Notes
 The project notes will be updated as changes are made to the project.

-   **Date:** 3/9/2020
+   **Date:** 3/14/2020

    **Note:**
-   - This project includes creating the new React app for the project
+   - This project includes creating the new React app for the Sales Forecasting project
    - It currently is using React Bootstrap for the top navbar and has trial code for the side navbar
-   - The project is in a different branch to avoid confusion
+   - The login page should be the first page that is displayed, and after clicking the button the user should be prompted to log in: This is not functional!
-   - Future Modifications: Connecting to existing original application, and more design changes
+   - Upon running, the main page is shown: this is currently not connected to the other main Sales Forecasting application